-Every Year, University Grants Commission conducts an Award Ceremony to praise the impeccable performances of the talented Researchers & Lecturers.
+Every Year, the University Grants Commission conducts UGC Research Award ceremony to praise the brilliant contributions made by talented Researchers & Lecturers.

-Following UGC Awards are being presented to the talented ones –
+Following categories of UGC Research Awards 2020-2021 are presented to the talented candidates.

-As per the different fields of Research, the UGC Hari Om Ashram Trust Awards are further divided into following categories –
+As per the different fields of research, the UGC Hari Om Ashram Trust Awards are further divided into the following categories –

 The Jagdish Chandra Bose Award for Research in Life Sciences